infinitered/gluegun/docs/README.md

 $ movie search "Star Trek"
 ```

-This `movie` CLI could be powered by Gluegun, simply by doing this:
+This `movie` CLI could be powered by Gluegun, simply by doing this on your command line (assuming you [have Node installed](https://nodejs.org/en/download/current/)):

 ```
 $ npm install -g gluegun
 $ gluegun new movie --typescript
 $ cd movie
-$ npm install
 $ npm link
 $ movie help

+movie version 0.0.1

+  help (h)       -
+  generate (g)   -
 ```

 That's it!
 Now you can flesh out your CLI.
+It can be simple or quite complex.
+See [Getting Started](./getting-started) for more.

 ## Gluegun Features